WSG News Blog

 By Olivia Horwedel, WSG Science Communications Fellow

-For this week’s sustainable seafood recipe, we are highlighting herring, a fish that is often underutilized in seafood dishes.
-These pickled herring bites are influenced by the flavors of Scandinavia that have made their way to Washington.
-Many Scandinavians came to Washington from Europe for fishing opportunities, taking advantage of the herring bounty found in the Salish Sea waters.
-This recipe, courtesy of Eating Well, celebrates unique flavors, sustainable fishing, underutilized seafood, and is perfect for this time of year.
+This week’s Sustainable Seafood recipe highlights herring, an underutilized fish in seafood dishes.
+These pickled herring bites are influenced by the flavors of Scandinavia.
+Historically, many Scandinavians have immigrated to Washington from Europe for fishing opportunities, taking advantage of the bountiful herring found in the Salish Sea.
+This recipe, courtesy of Eating Well, celebrates unique flavors and is perfect for this time of year.

-This easy to make appetizer can be made ahead of time, and would be the perfect dish for college football tailgates, dinner parties, or a mid-afternoon snack.
+This easy-to-make appetizer can be prepared ahead of time, and would be the perfect dish for football tailgates, dinner parties, or a mid-afternoon snack.
 We hope you enjoy making these pickled herring bites!

 Ingredients: